European shares start month with aplomb, BNP Paribas buoyant

 Mining stocks were also in demand as upbeat factory activity data from China reinforced signs of stabilisation in the economy.

-Rio Tinto was among the best performers, up 3 percent, after falling about 6 percent this year - underperforming a 4.8 percent rise for the mining sector as a whole.
+Rio Tinto was among the best performers, up 3 percent, after falling some 6 percent this year - underperforming a 4.6 percent rise for the mining sector as a whole.

 An upgrade to "buy" from BofA Merrill Lynch, citing factors including valuation grounds, also lent support.
 Rio is on a 12-month forward price/earnings ratio of 9.6 times, against a long-running average of 12.3 times.